 OBSS_PD-based spatial reuse operation

-General
+OBSS_PD-based spatial reuse operation comprises two modes.
+The first mode is defined in 27.9.2.1 (General operation with Non-SRG OBSS_PD level).
+The first mode allows a STA, under specific conditions, to ignore an inter-BSS PPDU using a Non-SRG OBSS_PD level.
+The second mode is defined in 27.9.2.2 (General operation with SRG OBSS_PD level) and allows a STA, under specific conditions, to ignore inter-BSS PPDUs that are identified as being SRG PPDUs, using an SRG OBSS_PD level.
+Within a single Beacon interval of the BSS with which the STA is associated, a STA may operate using one of the two modes or neither mode, or both modes simultaneously.

+General operation with Non-SRG OBSS_PD level

-If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by an RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU(#9728) and b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met:
+If the PHY of a STA issues a PHY-CCA.indication with a value equal to BUSY followed by a PHY-RXSTART.indication due to a PPDU reception then the STA’s MAC sublayer may a) issue a PHY-CCARESET.request primitive before the end of the PPDU(#9728) and may b) not update its NAV timers based on frames carried in the PPDU if all the following conditions are met: (#13062)

-The STA has not set the TXVECTOR parameter SPATIAL_REUSE to the value SRP_and_NON_SRG_OBSS_PD_PROHIBITED in any HE PPDU it has transmitted in the current beacon period(#6768).
+The STA has not set the TXVECTOR parameter SPATIAL_REUSE to the value SRP_AND_NON_SRG_OBSS_PD_PROHIBITED in any HE PPDU it has transmitted in the current beacon period(#6768).

-The received PPDU is an inter-BSS PPDU (see 27.2.2 (Intra-BSS and inter-BSS frame determination)) and the received PPDU is not a non-HT PPDU carrying a response frame (Ack, BlockAck or CTS frame), or the received PPDU contains a CTS and a PHY-CCA.indication transition from BUSY to IDLE occurred within the PIFS time immediately preceding the received CTS and that transition corresponded to the end of an inter-BSS PPDU that contained an RTS that was ignored following this procedure.(#9728)
+The received PPDU is an inter-BSS PPDU (see 27.2.2 (Intra-BSS and inter-BSS frame determination)) and the received PPDU is not a non-HT PPDU carrying a BlockAck response frame, or the received PPDU contains a CTS and a PHY-CCA.indication transition from BUSY to IDLE occurred within the PIFS time immediately preceding the received CTS and that transition corresponded to the end of an inter-BSS PPDU that contained an RTS that was ignored following this procedure.(#9728). (#13929)

 The SPATIAL_REUSE subfield in the HE-SIG-A (if present) of the received PPDU is not set to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED(#6768).

-The RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, which defines the received power level measured from the legacy portion of the PPDU, is below the Non-SRG OBSS_PD level (defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power)).(#9728)
+The received signal strength level, which is measured from the legacy portion of the PPDU and which is used to determine PHY-CCA.indication, is below the Non-SRG OBSS_PD level.
+The Non-SRG OBSS_PD level is defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power) if the STA has dot11HESRPOptionImplemented set to false and is defined in 27.9.2.2 (Adjustment of OBSS_PD and transmit power) or in 27.9.4 (Interaction of OBSS_PD and SRP-based spatial reuse) if the STA has dot11HESRPOptionImplemented set to true.(#9728). (#12188)

 The PPDU is not one of the following: